 Where is Forest Road 123 in Utah?

 The road is situated within Fishlake National Forest, in the Tushar Mountains of south-central Utah.
 The Tushars are the third-highest mountain range in Utah (behind the Uinta and the La Sal mountain ranges).
 The name "Tushar" comes from an ancient Indian or Hindu word meaning "snow," something that the Tushars receive a lot of.

 How long is Forest Road 123 in Utah?

-The road, also known and signed as Big John Flat road, is 25.42km (15.8 miles) long.
-Located within the Fishlake National Forest, the unpaved winding road is narrow and steep past Big john Flat and is not recommended for travel trailers.
-It runs north-south from the North Beaver Creek Road to the paved highway SR-173 near Elk Meadows Ski Resort and Puffer Lake.
-The drive is pretty remote.
-No cell phone reception.
-4WD, high clearance vehicle required.
+The road, also known and signed as Big John Flat Road, is 25.42km (15.8 miles) long.
+The unpaved winding road is narrow and steep past Big John Flat and is not recommended for travel trailers.
+It runs north-south from North Beaver Creek Road to paved highway SR-173 near Elk Meadows Ski Resort and Puffer Lake.
+The drive is pretty remote, with no cell phone reception.
+4WD, high-clearance vehicle required.
 Risk of falling rocks.

-Along this scenic and twisty road keep looking for wildlife: turkeys, ground squirrels, chipmunks, deer and elk, just to name a few.
-The Tushars possess stunning vistas, palpable solitude and nearly unlimited opportunities for unconfined recreation.
+Along this scenic and twisty road, keep looking for wildlife: turkeys, ground squirrels, chipmunks, deer, and elk, just to name a few.
+The Tushars offer stunning vistas, palpable solitude, and nearly unlimited opportunities for unconfined recreation.